zwpku/molann/README.rst

    pip install molann

-The installation from source is described in the `Installation`_
+The installation from source is described in the `Installation`_ page.

 Simple example
 ==============